Energy at the Elbe: umlaut moderates new ideas for Hamburg

 The Renewable Energies Hamburg Cluster Agency (EEHH) brings together more than 220 companies in order to speak with one voice on Hamburg's energy industry - why is that important?

 Because Hamburg plays an important role in the energy transition.
 There is a lot of wind here in the north.
-When the energy in the south no longer comes from nuclear power plants and coal-fired power plants in the Ruhr area, it will from come here, among other places.
+When the energy in the south no longer comes from nuclear power plants and coal-fired power plants in the Ruhr area, it will come from here, among other places.
 It's about grid expansion and flexibility, sector coupling, as well as the increasing importance of international energy trade with France or Denmark, for example.
-The connection of companies and the development a common stance - that is important now - also to further increase the pressure on politicians to act.
+The connection of companies and the development of a common stance - that is important now - also to further increase the pressure on politicians to act.

 What exactly does the EEHH cluster do and what role does umlaut play?

 The EEHH cluster includes companies from sectors such as research, production, project development, and legal consulting.
 They all want to empower the generation and distribution of renewable energies.
 In addition to the already established energies of wind and solar, the focus is on sector coupling and, in particular, the hydrogen economy.
 The topics of grids and digitalisation, as well as energy markets and systems, were also set as new points. umlaut has been commissioned to accompany the process, as we have been providing technical and methodological advice to various companies on precisely these topics for years - from strategy for e.g. entry into hydrogen markets, to digital concepts for utilities and distribution grids, to the operationalisation of new software and systems, for example for the implementation of the new Redispatch2.0 regulation.

 The Renewable Energies Hamburg Cluster Agency is realigning itself - with the new "Cluster Strategy 2025" it highlights that it stands for an attractive corporate landscape in and around Hamburg that reflects the entire value chain of renewable energies.

 How do you moderate the many different opinions of the companies?